Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Tree Frogs Breathe Through Their Skin

-Most reptiles and amphibians breathe through their noses, mouths, and gills.
-Tree frogs have evolved to breathe through their noses, mouths, and skin.
+Like other frogs, tree frogs have evolved to utilize their skin for tasks such as drinking and even assistance with breathing.
 These amphibians have a thin, permeable layer of moist skin with a mucous membrane and a vast network of blood vessels beneath them.

 The moisture and mucus on the skin increase the surface area for absorption, facilitating the transfer of oxygen and carbon dioxide through the skin.
 However, this breathing versatility comes at a cost because it makes these amphibians more sensitive to changes in climate pollution.

-6. Red Eyed Tree Frogs Don’t Have Eyelids
+6. Red Eyed Tree Frogs (Agalychnis callidryas) Don’t Have Eyelids

 The red-eyed tree frog is the most popular tree frog, inhabiting the neotropical regions of Central and South America.

 Instead, these frogs have a nictitating membrane.
-This is a semi-transparent membrane that it can draw across its eyes for protection.
-This membrane allows the frog to sleep with its eyes open and also helps keep the eyes moist.
+This is a semi-transparent membrane that they can draw across their eyes for protection.
+This membrane allows the frog to sleep with their eyes open and also helps keep the eyes moist.

 It also helps keep the eyes free of water and mud while the frog is wallowing in shallow ponds and other water bodies.